IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 })
 ```

-Fire up meteor and visit http://localhost:3000
+Fire up Meteor and visit http://localhost:3000.

 ```bash
 $ meteor
 ```

 You should see a lovely landing page, but it doesn't do anything yet.
-We need to be able to deploy a new market contract.
-But where is that contract?
-Let's write one.
+We want to be able to deploy a new market contract.
+Let's write it!

 *client/contracts/Market.sol*